NFDI4Energy/SMECS/docs/field_types_in_curation.md

 ### Nested Elements with one subelement
 * tag: array of the tags of the subelements
 * The value is stored as subvalue while shown as normal value
-* Status: not nicely implemented

 ### Small Table
 * tag: array of the tags of the subelements
 * The table takes the full width but is placed within the normal information overview
 * A small table has up 2-4 columns.
-* Allowed column values are simpleField, Tagging, and dropdown
+* Allowed column values are simpleField, tagging, tagging-autocomplete and dropdown
-* Status: not nicely implemented

 ### Specific Tables
 * tag: use specific tags here!